 ‘By making the company distributed, we can fish from the entire ocean.
 Instead of hiring someone who grew up in Japan, but now lives in California, you can gain someone who lives, works, wakes up in the morning and goes to sleep every night wherever they are in the world.
 They bring a different understanding of that culture, and a different lived experience day-to-day.’

-That’s a pretty solid answer to the question, “does flexible working improve talent recruitment?”
-If you want to learn more about Matt Mullenweg’s philosophy on job flexibility and distributed business models, check out this video to hear it from the man himself.
+That’s a pretty solid answer to the question, “does hybrid working improve talent pool recruitment”?
+Watch Matt Mullenweg talk about his philosophy on job flexibility and distributed business models.

 - Netflix: It seems that Netflix understand that being a parent can be a stressful, unpredictable experience.
 This is because they allow all employees unlimited parental leave.
 It’s a great example of how you can show respect for your employees while supporting them, by trusting your people not to abuse generous policies.